rapidsai/dask-cuda/docs/source/quickstart.rst

 Quickstart
 ==========

-A Dask-CUDA cluster can be created using either LocalCUDACluster or ``dask-cuda-worker`` from the command line.
+A Dask-CUDA cluster can be created using either LocalCUDACluster or ``dask cuda worker`` from the command line.

 LocalCUDACluster
 ----------------